Seeing Straight: Document Orientation Detection for Efficient OCR: Related Work

 \section{Related Work}

 \textbf{Rotation Correction in Document Pre-processing:} Orientation correction is a fundamental step in OCR pipelines, particularly for documents captured via mobile devices or scanners.
-Classical methods such as projection profiles, Hough transforms, and connected component analysis estimate dominant text skew using low-level visual features ~\cite{bao2022adaptive}. al.~\cite{bao2022adaptive}.
-While effective on clean, structured inputs, these approaches degrade under noise, script diversity, or low resolution.

-~\citet{unnikrishnan2009combined} formalized rotation into four canonical classes: $0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$ ($-90^\circ$ in our work for clarity) ~\citet{hu2001automatic} explored symmetry-based textual analysis in natural scenes, illustrating the effectiveness of spatial text patterns for orientation detection.
-While recent deep learning based approaches have explored implicit orientation correction ~\cite{zhao2022transformer}, they remain limited to English language.
+Classical methods such as projection profiles, Hough transforms, and connected component analysis estimate dominant text skew using low-level visual features ~\cite{bao2022adaptive}.
+While effective on clean, structured inputs, these approaches degrade under noise, script diversity, or low resolution. ~\citet{unnikrishnan2009combined} formalized rotation into four canonical classes: $0^\circ$, $90^\circ$, $180^\circ$, and $270^\circ$. ~\citet{hu2001automatic} explored symmetry-based textual analysis in natural scenes, illustrating the effectiveness of spatial patterns for orientation detection.
+While recent deep learning approaches explore implicit orientation correction ~\cite{zhao2022transformer}, they remain limited to English.
 In contrast, our work isolates and enhances the rotation step, enabling language-agnostic benchmarking and seamless integration into existing OCR workflows.

 \textbf{Optical Character Recognition (OCR):} OCR systems have progressed from traditional rule-based engines like Tesseract~\cite{smith2007overview} to deep learning models that integrate visual and sequential components.
 Modern approaches such as docTR~\cite{liao2023doctr}, and TrOCR~\cite{li2021trocr} demonstrate strong performance on both printed and handwritten text in English, leveraging transformer-based visual encoders and pretrained language decoders.
 However, these models typically assume upright inputs, and even minor rotations can significantly degrade recognition accuracy, highlighting the need for explicit orientation correction.
 On the other hand, recent multilingual OCR systems, such as the closed-source Chitrapathak, GPT-4o, Gemini-2.5 Flash and Gemini-2.5 Pro\footnote{